Skip to main content

 • When you lose insurance, you may be eligible to enroll in a new plan using the Qualifying Life Event process.

-• If you are enrolled in a Maryland State Employee Plan, and you are no longer enrolled as full-time student, then your graduate assistantship would end.
+• If you are enrolled in a State of Maryland Employee Health Plan, and you are no longer enrolled as full-time student, then your graduate assistantship would end.
 When your GAship ends, your state health coverage will end.

 • If you are enrolled in SHIP, your coverage will continue through the end of the plan period.
 The change in your student status will not terminate your SHIP.